Ultimate asparagus guide with basic growing information & tips from a 10 year old patch, how to harvest and preserve, plus many cooking recipes.

 - Amend your soil with manure or compost, dig a 6-inch deep trench, plant the crowns 18 inches apart and then cover with 3 inches of soil.
 Water and fill in the trench as the plants grow.

 - Mulch the surface well to keep those weeds away and let the spears grow and produce their ferny foliage.
-The foliage will brown and fall over in the late fall, and Organic Gardening suggests leaving it over the winter to help protect the beds, cutting it off in the early spring before the new shoots appear.
+The foliage will brown and fall over in the late fall, and the Farmer's Almanac suggests leaving it over the winter to help protect the beds, cutting it off in the early spring before the new shoots appear.

 - And that's about it for this perennial food crop!
 From planting on, it will only require basic maintenance: keep weed-free, water regularly, feed in spring with a top coating of barnyard compost, and cut down the brown fronds in the early spring.